-Last night on TV, I saw a very successful speaker, who regularly talks to groups of women of 10,000 or more, say that she’s disturbed by how much depression she sees around her, these days.
+Last night on TV, I saw a speake say that she’s disturbed by how much depression she sees around her, these days.
 Those of you who already know me know that I struggled with it for years.
 It rarely happens to me at all, anymore, because I’ve learned how to protect myself from that dark place, and I’ve also learned how to “pull myself out of a funk”.
-We don’t all necessarily get clinically depressed (thank God), but most people do go through times, particularly in the winter, when they don’t feel as good about life, and themselves, as they’d like to.
+We don’t all necessarily get clinically depressed (thank God for that), but most people do go through times, particularly in the winter, when they don’t feel as good about life, and themselves, as they’d like to.

 Today, I’m going to share with you my tips for lifting your mind, and body, out of a funky mood.
 You can either use these to: 1) protect a positive mental state, and prevent yourself from sliding into negative mood states; or 2) use them to pull yourself out of a bad mood when you’re already there.

 1) Get moving.
 Studies have shown that regular exercise can have the same boosting effect on your mood as taking an antidepressant pill every day – and the side effects are much, much better!
 To get regular exercise, all you really have to do is walk.
 Walk to work, walk to your errands, go out for a stroll by yourself, with a friend or your other half.
 You’ll be amazed at how much it helps, even if it’s the last thing you feel like doing.
 Just do it!

 2) Eat lots of healthy food, regularly throughout the day.
 Don’t go too long without eating, as this will make you grumpy (in my case, I get downright mean or weepy), and stay away from sugary junk foods that shoot up your blood sugar and then make it crash, taking your mood along with it.